Gambler's ruin: History

 The earliest known mention of the gambler's ruin problem is a letter from Blaise Pascal to Pierre Fermat in 1656 (two years after the more famous correspondence on the problem of points).
 Pascal's version was summarized in a 1656 letter from Pierre de Carcavi to Huygens:

 Let two men play with three dice, the first player scoring a point whenever 11 is thrown, and the second whenever 14 is thrown.
 But instead of the points accumulating in the ordinary way, let a point be added to a player's score only if his opponent's score is nil, but otherwise let it be subtracted from his opponent's score.
 It is as if opposing points form pairs, and annihilate each other, so that the trailing player always has zero points.
 The winner is the first to reach twelve points; what are the relative chances of each player winning?

 Huygens reformulated the problem and published it in De ratiociniis in ludo aleae ("On Reasoning in Games of Chance", 1657):

 Problem (2-1) Each player starts with 12 points, and a successful roll of the three dice for a player (getting an 11 for the first player or a 14 for the second) adds one to that player's score and subtracts one from the other player's score; the loser of the game is the first to reach zero points.
 What is the probability of victory for each player?
 This is the classic gambler's ruin formulation: two players begin with fixed stakes, transferring points until one or the other is "ruined" by getting to zero points.
 However, the term "gambler's ruin" was not applied until many years later.

+The gambler's ruin problem is often applied to gamblers with finite capital playing against a bookie or casino assumed to have an “infinite” or much larger amount of capital available.
+It can then be proven that the probability of the gambler's eventual ruin tends to 1 even in the scenario where the game is fair or what mathematically is defined as a martingale.